websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/other-tools/liferay-cli-tool.md

 ## Generating a Project

-The Liferay CLI tool creates projects with a different architecture from the Yeoman generators.
-This allows you to run additional commands within your project using the Liferay CLI tool.
+The Liferay CLI tool creates projects with a specific folder structure meant for Liferay DXP 7.4+ projects.
+When you run other commands with the tool within these projects, it recognizes this folder structure (and the contents of the project's `package.json` file) and determines that the project is valid for these commands.

 Use the `liferay new` command to create a new [Remote App](../remote-apps/creating-a-liferay-remote-app.md) or Liferay Platform project: